 A: Your username and password is the same as your Grand Valley network login and e-mail.
 So, for instance, if your e-mail address is email@example.com, your login would be astudent (the part before the @ symbol).
 If you can't remember your password, try using your 6-digit birth date (mmddyy).

-Q: My initial placement was "Ready for Courses Requiring Introductory Mathematics."
+Q: My initial placement was Introductory.
 What math class should I take next?

 A: If you received the Advanced initial placement, then you can enroll directly in MTH 123, 201, or 225.
 There is no need for you to take any additional proficiency tests.

 Q: If I pass a proficiency test, do I receive credit for the corresponding course?